 - demonstrate capacity to challenge norms about the global food chain

-This course facilitates the development of participants’ knowledge and encourages further study in this complex yet fascinating field and is designed to introduce participants to the varieties, contexts and issues involving our food chain.
+This course develops knowledge and encourages further study in this complex yet fascinating field, and is designed to introduce participants to the varieties, contexts and issues involving our food chain.
 Through discussions, it allows participants to develop an informed view of a number of issues, and opportunities.

 Who is this course for?

 Passionate foodies, social commentators, bloggers and social media content creators who want to extend their food knowledge, via the global supply chain, in thought provoking ways.
 Industry personnel, policy-writers, community advocates, business innovators.

 Instructor: Hilary Heslop